vvip2u/social-account-explorer/README.md

 ## 1. Introduction
 This project is a social platform auto-upload tools, which can help you to upload your video to social platform automatically.

+This tools is based on `NodeJS`.

+Thanks for @dreammis provides the original python version.
+[Python Version](https://github.com/dreammis/social-auto-upload)

 ## 2. Platform Support
 - Chinese Media Social Platform
   - [x] 抖音